 You can stretch anytime, anywhere.
 Just follow these tips to do it safely and effectively.By Mayo Clinic Staff

-- Improving athletic performance in some activities
+- Improve your performance in physical activities

-- Decreasing the risk of activity-based injuries
+- Decrease your risk of injuries

 Use these tips to keep stretching safe:

 Focus on major muscle groups.
-When you're stretching, focus on major muscle groups such as your calves, thighs, hips, lower back, neck and shoulders.
+Concentrate your stretches on major muscle groups such as your calves, thighs, hips, lower back, neck and shoulders.
 Make sure that you stretch both sides.

 - Don't aim for pain.
 Expect to feel tension while you're stretching, not pain.
 If it hurts, you've pushed too far.
 Back off to the point where you don't feel any pain, then hold the stretch.

 Keep up with your stretching.
 Stretching can be time-consuming.
 But you can achieve the most benefits by stretching regularly, at least two to three times a week.
 Even 5 to 10 minutes of stretching at a time can be helpful.

-If you have a chronic condition or an injury, you may need to adjust your stretching techniques.
+If you have a chronic condition or an injury, you might need to adjust your stretching techniques.
 For example, if you already have a strained muscle, stretching it may cause further harm.
 Talk to your doctor or physical therapist about the most appropriate way to stretch if you have any health concerns.

-- 2008 Physical Activity Guidelines for Americans.
-U.S. Department of Health and Human Services. http://www.health.gov/PAGUIDELINES/guidelines/default.aspx.
-Accessed Nov.
-20, 2013.
+- Physical Activity Guidelines for Americans.
+2nd ed.
+U.S. Department of Health and Human Services. https://health.gov/our-work/physical-activity/current-guidelines.
+Accessed Oct.
+21, 2021.

-- Morey MC.
-Physical activity and exercise in older adults. http://www.uptodate.com/home.
-Accessed Nov.
-19, 2013.
+- More MC.
+Physical activity and exercise in older adults. https://www.uptodate.com/contents/search.
+Accessed Oct.
+21, 2021.